How to Use the Telephone More

 8. Avoid confrontation.

-If you have bad news, or a difficult issue to discuss with someone, don't do it by phone unless it's the only way.
+to discuss with someone, don't do it by phone unless it's the only way.

 9. Be assertive - not aggressive!